How paper-based processes can hurt your business

 Especially in manufacturing, where there are frequent changes, the workload for paper-based document creation, revision, and management quickly become unsustainable.
 When workers record each completed task on paper step-by-step, inaccurate or missing information can have consequences in future product handling, such as shipping.
 Digitizing the production process can reduce data input errors that compromise their integrity across your organization.
 It can also automate reviews and track changes or edits.

 Digitalized production processes secure that all documentation, equipment usage, and workflow are in sync.
-One of the bases of paperless manufacturing that keep production in check are standardized operating procedures.
+One of the bases of paperless manufacturing that keep production in check are standard operating procedures.
 They make sure workers get the right information precisely when needed and can focus on one thing at a time.
 Furthermore, defining each step and the best practices right from the start means there is no room for errors, no matter how simple or complex the task.
 By applying clear guidelines, you ensure consistency in results – even with less experienced workers meeting the highest production quality standards.

 There are many instances when employees have trouble accessing information and necessary data to make informed decisions with paper-based operations.
 It often comes in different forms and from various sources, which makes it harder to analyze.
 Furthermore, if workers on the shop floor receive information on paper, it takes time to pass around.
 By the time it gets to everyone, it is likely to be already outdated.